Paramesotriton maolanensis

-Paramesotriton maolanensis is a species of salamander in the family Salamandridae.
+Paramesotriton maolanensis, also known as the Maolan warty newt, is a species of salamander in the family Salamandridae.
 It is known only from Maolan National Nature Reserve in Libo County, southern Guizhou, China.
 It is a relatively large member of its genus, reaching a total length of about 21 cm.
 All know specimens were collected from a deep pool, but the species probably lives in underground rivers too, that is, it is stygobitic.

 Description

 Adult males in the type series (three specimens) measure 90–99 mm in snout–vent length and 177–192 mm in total length.
 Adult females in the type series (two specimens only) measure 113–117 mm in snout–vent length and 197–208 mm in total length; at the time of description, it was the largest member of its genus.
 The eyes are reduced, possibly not functional in image forming.
 The head is elongated with a short, truncated snout.
 Skin is relatively smooth.
 The body is dorsally brown-black.
 There is a tubercular dorsal ridge that has non-continuous yellow mottling.
 The venter has large, irregular orange-red spots.